 I aspire to be wealthy so I can enjoy hotels even more than I do now.
-Comfy beds, marble bathrooms, world class views, room service.
-I go for the hotels that offer kidfree floors and are pet free.
+Comfy beds, marble bathrooms, world-class views, room service.
+I go for the hotels that offer kid-free floors and are pet free.

 The heritage house I stayed in this week is for adults only.

-I’m curled up in a king bed right now, in my hotel room with a view in one of my favourite places.
+I’m curled up in a king bed right now, in my hotel room with a view in one of my favorite places.
 I’ve been watching reruns of Sex and the City on Cosmo TV.

 The 4 gals are lamenting about being 35+ and still single.
 No kids.